siddharthaxroy/test/content/principles/index.md

 - Science is about seeking the truth[^4], not group consensus
 - Several possible answers do not mean all of them are equally likely[^9]
 - “Trust” is science's main product
+- The public should strive to think in scientific ways to evaluate expert claims[^13]
 - Guiding questions: How am I wrong?
 Can I be less wrong than I was yesterday?[^5]

 ### Service and public good: